danilomeireles/linux-auto-display-setup/README.md

 - The script will detect your current display configuration automatically
 - Check the log file (`~/.screenlayout/display-setup.log`) for detailed execution information
 - If you encounter permission issues, ensure the script is executable with `chmod +x`
-- The script works best when run while logged into your desktop environment

 ## Automatic Startup